patriciosanchezh/shop/README.md

 ## Running the tests

-*In order the test for users
+*In order to run the tests for users

     ```
     (venv) flask-rest-api/src $ nosetests api/tests/test_users.py
     ```

 It will be run 17 tests, with different configurations, simulating all the functions, with authorization or not.
-See src/api/test/test_users.py to see them.
-Exactly they do:
+See src/api/test/test_users.py to get more details.

 *For the test for customers

-In order the test for users
+In order to run the test for customers

      ```
     (venv) flask-rest-api/src $ nosetests api/tests/test_customers.py
     ```

-It will be run 9 tests.
+It will be run 9 tests, with different configurations, simulating all the functions, with authorization or not.
+See src/api/test/test_customers.py to get more details.